AcademySoftwareFoundation/tac/process/lifecycle.md

 ### Expectations

-During the project's Annual Review, the TAC will assess the progress toward graduating to the Adopted Stage.
+During the project's Annual Review, the TAC will assess the progress toward graduating to the Graduated Stage.
 Projects can also request to hold their annual review early if they have completed the requirements before its scheduled [Annual Review](review_cycle).
 At the Annual Review, the TAC will vote to either:

-* Move the project to the Adopted Stage if it [meets those requirements](#requirements-2).
+* Move the project to the Graduated Stage if it [meets those requirements](#requirements-2).
-* Renew the project at the Incubation Stage if it feels it will move to the Adopted Stage by the next Annual Review.
+* Renew the project at the Incubation Stage if it feels it will move to the Graduated Stage by the next Annual Review.
-* Move the project to the [Archive Stage](#archive-stage).
+* Move the project to the [Archived Stage](#Archived-stage).
 In this case, the trademark and any other assets will be returned to the project maintainers or an organization they designate.

-## Adopted Stage
+## Graduated Stage

-Adopted Stage projects are considered mature projects that generally are ready for production use.
-Projects at this stage focus on growing an ecosystem of users and are often being leveraged in vendor products or used by end-users.
+Graduated Stage projects have matured open source project processes and procedures that are aligned with the best practices defined by the OpenSSF and the industry at large.
+Projects at this stage focus on growing an ecosystem of users and are often leveraged in vendor products or used by end-users.

 ### Requirements

-To be considered for the Adopted stage, a project must meet the Incubation stage requirements plus:
+To be considered for the Graduated stage, a project must meet the Incubation stage requirements plus:

 * Demonstrate a substantial ongoing flow of commits and merged contributions authored by a healthy number of diverse contributors*.
 * Demonstrable roadmap progress.
-* A significant number of end-users within the visual effects and motion picture industries that have adopted the project and that are identified within the project ( using an ADOPTERS file or showcased on the project’s website ).
+* A significant number of end-users within the visual effects and motion picture industries have adopted the project and are identified within the project ( using an ADOPTERS file or showcased on the project’s website ).
 * Have completed all of the OpenSSF Best Practices Badge requirements at the [gold level](https://bestpractices.coreinfrastructure.org/en/criteria/2), except for the following criteria, which are temporarily not required:
   * [The project MUST have performed a security review within the last 5 years.
 This review MUST consider the security requirements and security boundary](https://www.bestpractices.dev/en/criteria?details=true&rationale=true#2.security_review)
   * [The project MUST provide an assurance case that justifies why its security requirements are met.
 The assurance case MUST include: a description of the threat model, clear identification of trust boundaries, an argument that secure design principles have been applied, and an argument that common implementation security weaknesses have been countered.](https://www.bestpractices.dev/en/criteria?details=true&rationale=true#1.assurance_case)